rednafi/rednafi.com/content/go/prevent_struct_copies.md

 // Use this
 func main() {
     var svc Svc
-    s := svc // go vet will complain about this copy op }
+    _ = svc // go vet will complain about this copy op }
 ```